eatcomics/vmupet/README.md

 - (done) Add a menu for feeding and training
 - (done) Title screen

-## Current Todo
+## Current To Do
+- Finish evolution and time code
 - Clean up code, separate libperspective as git submodule
-- Get time working, test random numbers
+- test random numbers
+- Set up sleep interrupts for important events, and make sure time is updating in sleep
-- Add care/feeding to test progression and evolution
+- Add care/feeding
 - Add monster sounds
 - Get artwork done for 1 line of evo's and create a second monster that's a plant